resilar/sqleet/README.md

 In addition, there are `sqlite3_key_v2()` and `sqlite3_rekey_v2()` functions that accept the target database name as the second parameter.
 By default, the main database is used.

+The above functions pass the provided key string (password) to a key derivation algorithm (i.e., PBKDF2-HMAC-SHA256 with a 16-byte salt and 12345 iterations).
+Optionally, the user can bypass the key derivation by specifying a raw key in format `raw:K` where `K` is a 32-byte binary string or a 64-digit hex-encoded string.
+This is useful in programs that use sqleet as a library and want to handle key derivation by themselves.
+Additionally, the raw key string can also be followed by a 16-byte (or 32-hexdigit) salt which is stored in the beginning of the database file (otherwise a random salt is generated).

 Android support